 Why Every Mom Must Be a Memory Keeper

-As soon as I heard Heidi talk about the role a mother plays in her child’s personal story – it was like a switch flipped on for me.
-A light bulb turned on that was part of my life that I hadn’t even realized was there.
+As soon as I heard Heidi talk about the role a mother plays in her child’s personal story – it was like a switch flipped.
+Scrapbooking was no longer just about the facts.
+The stories and the memories are important and it had been part of my childhood without really knowing it.
 Children rely on their mother’s to tell their personal stories.
 I knew who I was as a child because of my Mom taking photos and sharing the stories of those photos with me as I grew up.
-I need to do the same for my daughter too.
+I must do the same for my daughter too.

 As mother’s we need to make the extra effort to print our family photos and document our stories.
 We must do this to allow our children to know who they were, what life was like, and how much you loved them.
 Without having those photos printed, you don’t remember to tell all of those stories.
 There are stories and memories that we remember without needing photos to remind us.
 But there are so many more memories captured when you have a book full of photos from your past.

-So the next time you stop to snap cute pictures of your kids, you must print them and document those stories.
-No matter what method you choose to scrapbook those photos, you must document those stories to pass onto your children.
-Your children are depending on you to tell their story.
+So the next time you take pictures of your kids, remember to print them and document those stories.
+You can use whatever method you want to scrapbook those photos, but you must document those stories to pass onto your children.
+Your children are depending on you to tell their story!